-Similar to du Buf et al.'s algorithm, we obtain some initial positional information about a closed contour.
-In our case, however, we only need to know the approximate position of the contour.
-Then the input image is transformed into the polar coordinate system.
-Our CSP algorithm is applied to this transformed image and a CSP circular shortest path is extracted.
+polar coordinate system.
+Our circular shortest path algorithm is applied to this transformed image and a circular shortest path is extracted.
 The starting and ending positions of this obtained contour are neighbouring points.
 If we transform this obtained path from polar coordinate to the original Cartesian coordinate, a closed contour can be guaranteed.
-Fig. 8 shows two examples of finding the boundaries of an object.
-Fig. 8(a) and (d) are the input images.
-Fig. 8(b) and (e) are the circular shortest path obtained in the polar coordinates.
-Fig. 8(c) and (f) shows the closed object contours.
+Figure 8 shows two examples of finding the boundaries of an object.
+Figure 8(a,d) are the input images.
+Figure 8(b,e) are the circular shortest path obtained in the polar coordinates.
+Figure 8(c,f) show the closed object contours.